 BEST PLACES TO STAY IN CUSCO

-Cusco has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my personal favourite places to stay in Cusco to fit the needs of budget backpackers and luxury travellers.
+Cusco has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Cusco to fit the needs of budget backpackers and luxury travelers.
 See the list of accommodations below that I personally recommend:

 Luxury: JW Marriott El Convento Cusco

 An unforgettable stay at any Marriott Hotel around the world is never a bad choice.
 This particular Marriott boasts beautiful interiors with antique exposed bricks and it’s just a few minutes walk to the main square, Plaza de Armas.
 The rooms are elegantly styled featuring cable TV, wifi, a minibar and private bathroom.
 Oxygen-enriched rooms are also available for those who struggle with high altitudes.

 A charming colonial boutique hotel located in the Nueva Alta neighborhood, a short walking distance to the San Pedro Market and Cusco’s main square.
 The rooms are spacious and cosy featuring a TV, iPhone docking station, free wifi, work desk, warm heating and some even boast a private jacuzzi.

 There are countless hostels in Cusco but there is only one Frankenstein Hostel.
 This is where I stayed during my time in Cusco and I can’t recommend this place enough for its unique ambiance and central location!
 Ludwig, the owner, was very welcoming as soon as I set foot in the door and made me feel right at home.
 The hostel lives up to its ‘Frankenstein’ name with spooky ornaments hanging in doorways and from staircases.
 Ludwig is also a nature lover and has many plants growing in the internal courtyard and he even has his own terrarium.
 There are cosy private rooms available at a very affordable price and breakfast is included.